What else should I look for when buying a freezer?

 Consider what type of refrigerant different models use.

 Some refrigerants are better than others when it comes to Global Warming Potential (GWP), i.e., the degree to which they contribute to global warming when released into the air.
 R-600a and R-441a are low GWP refrigerants.
 While information on refrigerant type is somewhat limited for older models, many new models provide the refrigerant type.
-Available information on ENERGY STAR certified consumer refrigeration product models is compiled here.
+Find freezers that contain refrigerants with a lower impact on global warming here.

 Be sure to look for the ENERGY STAR when shopping for freezers